nishantthorat/awesome-aws-cloud/README.md

-# Aweseome AWS Cloud Resourcs
+# Awesome AWS Cloud Resourcs

 A curated list of AWS Cloud Resources, for writing cloud applications and monitoring cloud applications.